UOA-MEDSCI-736/kdea020-metabolomics/README.md

 ```

 ### Injection order data
 As NoRAND is based upon the analysis of samples by order, you must also provide it with the order in which the samples were run on the equipment.
 Each sample should be named as in the metabolite data file.
-Controls should be labelled as C## (where ## = 01, 02, 03...) and cases as S## (## = 01, 02, 03...).
-Tests and blanks or calibration samples should be labelled T## or B##.
+Controls should be labelled as `C##` (where ## = 01, 02, 03...) and cases as `S##` (## = 01, 02, 03...).
+Tests and blanks or calibration samples should be labelled as anything other than C##/S##.

-This should be ordered in three columns, the first having the injection order (beginning at 1) and the second containing the name of the sample.
+*The file should be ordered in three columns*, the first having the injection order (beginning at 1) and the second containing the name of the sample.
 Please also indicate whether a sample is case or control in a third column (called, exactly, "Case control").
 Blanks and tests should have this column remain empty (not 0) so that NoRAND will ignore them appropriately.
 Like so:

 injection order | Name | Case control
 --- | --- | ---